HerbCaudill/js-bootcamp/README.md

     ```

 3. Write a program that asks for a first name and last name, and prints out "Hello," followed by
     the full name.
-(Use string interpolation..
+(Use string interpolation)

     ```
     What is your first name? > Baird